 6- Pick strawberries at Ricardoes Tomatoes and Strawberries

 What began as a hobby on the outskirts of Port Macquarie has blossomed into a fruitful farming business for brothers Anthony and Richard Sarks.

 The effervescent farming pair’s tomatoes and strawberries are so sought after, visitors will drive for hours to sample the juicy fruits, many choosing to roll up the sleeves to pick the succulent strawberries straight from the greenhouse hydroponically-fed vines.

-From a modest market garden where the shop was a mere roadside table with honesty box, Ricardoes Tomatoes and Strawberries – a five minute drive west of the Port Macquarie town centre – has grown into a multi-award-winning tourist attraction, its Café Red a hive of activity for those wanting to enjoy morning or afternoon tea, lunch or sample the various sauces and jams offered for tastings.
+From a modest market garden where the shop was a mere roadside table with an honesty box, Ricardoes Tomatoes and Strawberries – a five-minute drive west of the Port Macquarie town centre – has grown into a multi-award-winning tourist attraction, its Café Red a hive of activity for those wanting to enjoy morning or afternoon tea, lunch or sample the various sauces and jams offered for tastings.